 Veneers gone wrong in Turkey

 If the term Turkey Teeth is referred to veneers gone bad.
 This is the most common problem, Turkey Teeth veneers.
 For example, it happened to Jack Fincham and Laura Ivanova.
 There may be three reasons:

 - The patient did not know veneers require shaping and life-long care to not ruin or break them;

 - The patient did not know – or was not informed – veneers are permanent and irreversible;

 - The doctor did not provide enough information to the patient or they did their job wrongly (again, not every doctor is competent)

 What if you need more info on veneers?
 Nothing to worry about, we’re here for you!
-Read our chapter on Veneers in Turkey!
+Read our chapter on Veneers done in Turkey!